zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise10Section3

 Code pertaining to the tenth exercise of section 3.
 Shows the use of constants.
 How to declare them, make them typed or typeless, and use of iota.

+#### ControlFlowandErrorHandling

+Code pertaining to the course section Control Flow and Error Handling

+##### Exercsie1Section4

+Code pertaining to first exercise of section 4.
+Shows examples of the if statement and else if branches.